 Data Structure

-- URL: The specific web address visited (labeled as
+- URL: The specific web address visited.
+Internally stored as

-- Time of Visit: A timestamp indicating exactly when the visit occurred (labeled as
+- Time of Visit: A timestamp indicating exactly when the visit occurred.
+Internally stored as

 LINKfor clicking a link,TYPEDfor typing the address, orRELOAD).